LucasBergholdt/DistributedWebProject/artefact-1/README.md

 # Default data
-The system is populated with 3 default collectives and 2 default users:
+For illustration purposes the system is populated with 3 default collectives and 2 default users:
 Seeker user:
 - email = seeker@gmail.com
 - password = 123